ssu-dmlab/DGRec-pytorch/README.md

 ## Experiments

-We have test the accuracy compared to the original result.
+We compare our implmentation compared to the original code in terms of recall@20 and ndcg.
 We report average metrics with thier standard deviations of 10 runs.

-* [ ] Original version - tensorflow
+* Original version based on Tensorflow

 |data|recall@20|ndcg|
 |------|---|---|